|NATIVE AMERICAN JEWELRY

 The Northwest Coast Native Americans fished the rivers and ocean shores and gathered plants and berries.
 Their

 forested environment gave them plenty of wood to carve artistic items.
 They carved beautiful totem poles, feast bowls,

 knife handles and beautiful jewelry.
 These items were imbued with spiritual symbols and religious meaning.

 Growing American Encroachment Affected The Creative Output Of Some Tribes

 Northeastern and Southeastern Native Americans were very artistic people, but their societies were being decimated

-The Cherokee actually stopped creating art, necklaces or beadwork after the U. S. troops forcibly moved them in 1838,
+reservations.
+The Cherokee actually stopped creating art, necklaces or beadwork after the U. S. troops forcibly moved

 Historical Events Affected Native American Jewelry Designs

 Not surprisingly, tear drop shapes are common in Cherokee necklaces, and a seed called "Corn Tears" or Job's Tears"